hyperledger/besu/docs/Configuring-Pantheon/Networking.md

 ## No Discovery

-The [`--no-discovery`](../Reference/Pantheon-CLI-Syntax.md#no-discovery) command line option disables P2P peer discovery.
-Only use this option if you are running a test node or a test network with fixed nodes.
+The [`--rpc-ws-enabled`](../Reference/Pantheon-CLI-Syntax.md#rpc-ws-enabled) command line option enables P2P peer discovery.
+Only set this option to `false` if you are running a test node or a test network with fixed nodes.

 ## Monitoring Peer Connections